Life As a Music Therapist

 Are There Job Opportunities for Music Therapists?

-There were about 19,200 jobs for Music Therapist in 2016 (in the United States).
+In 2016, there was an estimated number of 19,200 jobs in the United States for Music Therapist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Music Therapist by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Music Therapist per year.

 The states with the most job growth for Music Therapist are Alaska, Colorado, and Washington.
 Watch out if you plan on working in Alabama, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.